Makena-Wambui/Makena-Wambui/README.md

 - 👋 Hi, I’m Alicia.
 - 👀 I’m interested in all things code, yoga and fitness.
 - 🌱 I’m currently learning MERN stack.
 - 💞️ I’m looking to contribute to Open Source projects.
+Currently contributing to Node.js.
 - 😄 Pronouns: She/They